google/dv360-api/appsscript-weather-based-marketing/README.md

 # Apps Script Weather Based Marketing

-We introduce you a Google Sheets based DV360 campaign management system which automatically enables or disables Line Item (or/and Insertion Orders) with display or TrueView (e.g. HTML5 or YouTube) creatives based on the current temperature and precipitation (rain or snow) in the region.
+We introduce you a Google Sheets based DV360 campaign management system which automatically enables or disables Line Items (or/and Insertion Orders) with Display or TrueView (e.g. HTML5 or YouTube) creatives based on the current temperature and precipitation (rain or snow) in the region.

-This is an External Signal Based Marketing example, where external trigger is the Weather in the specified region.
-Technically this solution uses an output of the [OpenWeather API](https://openweathermap.org/api) to manage your campaign through [DV360 API](https://developers.google.com/display-video/api/reference/rest).
+This is an External Signal Based Marketing example, where the external trigger is the Weather in the specified region.
+Technically this solution uses an output of the [OpenWeather API](https://openweathermap.org/api) to manage your campaign through the [DV360 API](https://developers.google.com/display-video/api/reference/rest).

 # Installation: Apps Script Project Setup

-We recomend to use [clasp](https://github.com/google/clasp) to set up your Apps Script project.
+We recommend using [clasp](https://github.com/google/clasp) to set up your Apps Script project.
 Just do the following:

 1. Download the code to your working environment (e.g. `git clone https://github.com/google/dv360-api.git`)